 Per her Amazon page, after winning the WoTF contest, she has published two books of a series (Three Wells of the Sea and The Salamander’s Smile), published by Digital Fantasy Fiction.
 She also republished her WoTF winner, Animal, in Digital Fantasy Fiction’s Anthology, Infinity Cluster, and as an individual Kindle Edition short, titled Animal.

 VOLUME 31, 2015

 Sharon Joss – her Golden Pen winning entry was for Stars that Make Dark Heaven Light in Volume 31, 2015.
-Here’s her Amazon page.
+Here’s her Amazon page, and she’s on Goodreads here.
 She has a number of books published by Aja Publishing which as of March 4, 2018, only lists her as an author they’ve published.
 She has a webpage here.

 Tim Napper – his first quarter, first place winning entry was for Twelve Minutes to Vinh Quang.
 An interesting review of the story is here.
 The bloggers seem to like him — another talking about him is here.
 His Facebook page is here, and here is his webpage.
+His Goodreads page, mostly blank, is here.
 His webpage is especially interesting and worth further time looking at such as in regard to the various magazines he’s been published in, including many reprints both foreign and domestic.
 It looks like he’s had many short stories published, including in Interzone, Galaxy’s Edge, and Asimov’s.